funcionante/makerlab/_docs/developer/network-manager.md

 With that in mind, the SDN controller runs an HTTP server, but without any current endpoints.

+To start the SDN controller, just use `ryu-manager sdn-controller/dml_switch_rest.py`.

-The SDN controller methods are the following:
+The controller contains the following methods:

 #### Get IP (class method)